Photo by SIMON LEE on Unsplash

 Enhancing Model Robustness

-Appropriately chosen learning rate also boost model robustness, ensuring performance stability across various conditions and insensitivity to minor data or parameter changes.
+Appropriately chosen learning rates also boost model robustness, ensuring performance stability across various conditions and insensitivity to minor data or parameter changes.

 Applications of Learning Rate